The six operations in topology: Shape theory and shape submersions

-which determines a unique morphism called the \textit{projection morphism}. \begin{proposition} Let $f:\cate{X}\rightarrow\cate{Y}$ be a geometric morphism between $\infty$-topoi.
-Consider the consitions \begin{enumerate}[(i)] \item $\pb{f}$ admits a left adjoint and, for every $F\rightarrow G$ in $\cate{Y}$ and $H\rightarrow\pb{f}G$ in $\cate{X}$, the associated projection morphism is invertible; \item $\pb{f}$ is locally cartesian closed; \item $\pb{f}$ admits a left adjoint and, for every $F$ in $\cate{Y}$ and $H$ in $\cate{X}$, the associated projection morphism is invertible. \end{enumerate} Then (i) and (ii) are equivalent.
-Moreover, if $f$ is induced by a continuous map between topological spaces, then these are also equivalent to (iii). \end{proposition} \begin{proof} We first show that (i) implies (ii).
+\begin{proposition} Let $\pf{f}:\X\rightarrow\Y$ be a geometric morphism between $\infty$-topoi.
+Consider the conditions \begin{enumerate}[(i)] \item $\pb{f}$ admits a left adjoint and, for every $F\rightarrow G$ in $\Y$ and $H\rightarrow\pb{f}G$ in $\X$, the morphism (\ref{projectionmorphism}) is invertible; \item $\pb{f}$ is locally cartesian closed; \item $\pb{f}$ admits a left adjoint and, for every $F$ in $\Y$ and $H$ in $\X$, the morphism is invertible. \end{enumerate} Then (i) and (ii) are equivalent.
+Moreover, if $\Y$ is $0$-localic, then these are also equivalent to (iii). \end{proposition} \begin{proof} We first show that (i) implies (ii).
 Since $\pb{f}$ commutes with finite limits, it suffices to show that it commutes with dependent products.
-But, for any $\alpha : F\rightarrow G$ in $\cate{Y}$, the square
+But, for any $\alpha : F\rightarrow G$ in $\Y$, the square

 commutes if and only if the square given by the corresponding left adjoints commutes.
 This last assertion is equivalent to requiring the projection morphims to be invertible, and so we are done.